zooniverse/scribeAPI/project/emigrant/content/pages/data.md

 ## Data exports

-Participants have made {{project.classification_count}} contributions to Emigrant City to date.
-This project periodically builds a merged, anonymized dump of that data, which is made public here.
-This is an active project and we’re continuing to gather data from the records.
-The data made available here is refreshed weekly.

-## Source Assets
+With help from volunteers like yourself, we are extracting structured, building-level information from about 6,400 mortgages contained in the Emigrant Savings Bank Records at The New York Public Library.
+Of course, the ultimate goal is to make this data publicly available.
+Having a keyword-searchable and structured index of names and mortgage details will of great use to genealogists, historians, digital humanities researchers, and others interested in exploring historical data sources.

-Feel free to explore the collection assets themselves on the Library's [Digital Collections](http://digitalcollections.nypl.org/collections/emigrant-savings-bank-records) website.
+After enough transcriptions are made, our team will determine the best way to get the data to you in an easy and accessible way.
+In the meantime, feel free to explore the collection assets themselves on the Library's [Digital Collections](http://digitalcollections.nypl.org/collections/emigrant-savings-bank-records) website.
 In this project, we're working with the subset of these digitized materials, the volumes containing Mortgage and Bond records.
 The volumes appearing in Emigrant City are:
 * [Bond and Mortgage Record Book 1 (1 to 1,555)](http://digitalcollections.nypl.org/items/df712aa0-00b1-0133-fbd7-58d385a7bbd0)
 * [Bond and Mortgage Record Book 2 (1,556 to 2, 721)](http://digitalcollections.nypl.org/items/c0c38370-015a-0133-065e-58d385a7bbd0)
 * [Bond and Mortgage Record Book 3 (2,722 to 3,699)](http://digitalcollections.nypl.org/items/5bb969d0-0241-0133-f196-58d385a7b928)